Kaybarax/react-js-spa-app-starter-template-framework/README.md

 which holds all the stuff  for its XML UI, to data for that UI, and rules for sharing it's data and information with other  "activities."

-The stores mini-ecosystem within the the design is setup in its directory across multiple files
+The stores mini-ecosystem within the design is setup in its directory across multiple files
 that are very much self explanatory to their roles.
 As you use this design system, just go with  the flow there to extend (especially for "app" store) and add your own new stores for
 your app's components; and if you feel you can and want to improve on their design, of course, sure you can.